mdmtk/docs/edge/source/guide/MX/interface.md

 		//MX service holder
 		public IMxFrameworkService MXservice = null;
-8. Add the following method to `MainActivity` for binding to the MX service.
+8. Add the following method to `MainActivity` for binding to the MXMS service.

         :::java
 	    void bindService(){